 Powers and Abilities

-The Controller has employed image inducers, stun mists, hormonally-modified cyborgs to serve as combat drones, and other technology as needed.
+Miscellaneous Weaponry: The Controller has been depicted as using a variety of added weaponry, including but not limited to image inducers, stun mists, hormonally-modified cyborgs serving as combat drones, and other technology as needed.

 Height: 6' 2"

 The Controller appears in Iron Man's 1994 animated television show appearing in the episode Armor Wars.
 The character is very similar to his mainstream comic appearances, his slave discs are based on Iron Man technology, which he uses to control people, however he is defeated by Iron Man who uses manages to negate his powers.
 The Controller is voiced by Jamie Horton.